redwoodjs/redwood/docs/docs/cli-commands.md

 - A background worker you can off-load long running tasks
 - Custom seed scripts for your application during development

-See [this cookbook](cookbook/background-worker.md) for an example of using exec to run a background worker.
+See [this how to](how-to/background-worker.md) for an example of using exec to run a background worker.

 ## generate (alias g)